palindromed/Bot-HandOff/README.md

 In future we plan to extract the core `Handoff` object into its own npm package that can be included in any bot.

-For now, the easiest thing to do is to add your bot logic to the existing bot.ts file.
+For now, the easiest thing to do is to add your bot logic to the existing app.ts file.

 ## How to build and run this sample project